 Use a virtual terminal

-Another option for card-not-present, over-the-phone, or other remote billing needs — you might be unable to access your payments hardware or have transitioned away from in-person payments altogether — is a virtual terminal.
-Hosted online, a virtual terminal turns your computer into a credit card terminal and allows you to manually enter and process payments from a web browser.
+You might be unable to access your payments hardware or have transitioned away from in-person payments all together.
+A virtual terminal is another option for card-not-present, over-the-phone, or other remote billing needs.
+Hosted online, a virtual terminal turns your computer into a credit card terminal.

 Square’s virtual terminal allows you to take payments without hardware or software, whether you want to manually take a payment, swipe on your computer, or schedule recurring quick-charge or itemized sales for repeat customers.

 If you’re looking for an alternative way to take contactless, in-person payments using Virtual Terminal, you can also wirelessly hook your computer up to Square Terminal hardware.
 This is another way to offer a touch-free payment option from your computer for customers paying in person.

 For another easy way to accept remote credit card payments, you can use Square Online Checkout to generate a simple online checkout link or button.
 Just create a link with your item name and a price, and share the link on your existing website, social media channels or in an email.
 Learn how to get started with Square Online Checkout.

 As you consider touch-free and remote transactions for your business, you can find more from Square about additional resources and updates on Square products on our resource hub, which is updated frequently.

 For more information on federal and state regulations and resources, please reference our list of resources for small businesses.